Why convert the loft in a terraced house?

 Can you add a loft conversion to a terraced house?

-The different types of loft conversions to consider for terraced houses
+Types of loft conversions for terraced homes

 Dormers often fall under permitted development rights, but it’s best to check with your local council.